veebch/photon/README.md

 ## Hardware

 Solder the power shim to the pico.
-Connect the Lipo battery to the shim.
+Connect the Lipo/LiIon battery to the shim.
 Then connect the rest of the components to the GPIO pins as follows.

 ### Light Sensor